Updated: Jan 4

 Compelling Reason #1

 Did you know that most paint companies have varying grades of paint formulas and finishes?
-Just like you can get a budget car versus a luxury car, you can do the same with paint.
+Just like you can get a budget car versus a luxury car, you will find the same with paint.
 A top grade paint will likely cost you a lot more than a lower grade paint.
 This can range from $20 a gallon to over $100 a gallon.
 That is a vast difference, and obviously why one would be a better quality than the other.
 Builders are usually on the lowest end of the quality spectrum.
 You may not know this, but most builders expect you to paint your home interior when you move in.
 They do.
 It is one of the many reasons they use the most basic formula and finish, which most paint companies actually call builder grade finish.

 The finish is often watered down a bit.
 I am not accusing a builder of cutting corners, but the reason they do this is that it is easier to spray on a thinner paint.
 It is much more cost effective for the painters to go in and spray everything on.
 They just cover themselves up and then spray walls and ceilings the same color.
 Another thing to note is that it will cost you more to choose a white ceiling.
-A different color ceiling from the walls (at not necessarily because it is white) means more work for them to paint the walls separate from the ceilings.
+A different color ceiling from the walls (and not necessarily because it is white) means more work for them to paint the walls separate from the ceilings.
 They now cannot just spray everything on; they have to use brushes, so more time, which results in more money for them

 Builders also use a flat finish to paint your walls for a reason.
 Flat finishes hide imperfections a lot more than a paint with any sheen in it.
 You will not readily notice the flaws in the texture or the bow in the sheetrock application with a flat finish.
 This means that while you are excitedly doing your walk through, you will miss any imperfections in the walls